rpadovani/rpadovani.com/donations.md

 title: Donations
 ---

-I'm an college student, and I have no income.
-Therefore, if you value my contributions to the open source world, please consider to buy me a beer :-)
+I'm an college student, and I've a part time work (not related to Ubuntu).
+All contributions I do are in my spare time, therefore if you value my contributions to the open source world, please consider to buy me a beer :-)

 Each month I'll do a post about what I did in opensource world during that month, so you could know how I spent my time, and if I deserve a beer or a coffee.
 Furthermore, I'll publish the amount of donations received in the previous month.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" style="margin: 0 auto; width: 92px">
 <input type="hidden" name="cmd" value="_s-xclick">